evertrue/et_monitoring-cookbook/README.md

 # et_monitoring cookbook

-Installs basic New Relic server monitoring.
+Installs basic server monitoring.

 # Requirements

 # Usage

-Include the `et_monitoring::agent` recipe.
+Include the `et_monitoring::agent` recipe and/or the `et_monitoring::aws` recipe.

 # Attributes

-None specific to this cookbook; all are setting existing attributes from other cookbooks.
+`cloudwatch_alarms` - A hash of hashes defining CloudWatch alarms to be sent to the `et_cloudwatch_alarm` resource.

 # Recipes